US agency stops autonomous shuttle firm from hauling people

 EasyMile said in a statement that its shuttle in Columbus was traveling 7.1 miles per hour (11.4 kilometers per hour) when it made an emergency stop as it is programmed to do, but it is unclear what triggered the emergency stop.
 The company said it is running test loops to analyze the suddenness of the stop.

-The statement said NHTSA is still allowing EasyMile vehicles on the road in 10 states for testing.
+The statement said NHTSA is still allowing EasyMile vehicles on the road in 10 states for testing but they will not be accessible to the public.

 Sharad Agarwal, EasyMile senior vice president in Denver, said the company is investigating why the shuttle computer decided to stop.
 The shuttles are programmed to stop if they detect any kind of problem, he said.